Test result of first nCoV positive case comes out negative

 But we need confirmation from the NIV at Pune," a senior medical officer told PTI.
 After the first positive case was reported from Thrissur, two other Keralite students from Wuhan, the epicentre of the virus, had tested positive in Alappuzha and Kasaragod districts.

 The health department had earlier said those in isolation wards of various hospitals in the state have come down to 34.
-"A total of 3,252 are still under observation across the state, of which 3,218 are under home quarantine," a release issued by the health department said.
+"A total of 3,367 are under observation across the state, of which 3,336 are under home quarantine," a release issued by the health department said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)